Wangechi03/Task-Tracker/README.md

-Allows individuals to input their tasks and is categorized as to be done and when the task is done is stiked through as completed .
+Allows individuals to input their tasks and is categorized as to be done and when the task is done is striked through as completed .
 Technologies:
              HTML
              CSS